jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 {{ getenv "GA_TRACKING_ID" }}
 ```

-With the environment variable in place, we’re ready to build the Netlify Function that will proxy the `gtag.js` script from Google and serve it from your own domain.
+With the environment variable in place, we're ready to build the Netlify Function that will proxy the `gtag.js` script from Google and serve it from your own domain.

 ## Step 2: The Netlify Function

-Now that your environment variable is set, the next step is to proxy Google’s gtag.js script through a Netlify Function.
+Now that your environment variable is set, the next step is to proxy Google's gtag.js script through a Netlify Function.

 Why do this?
-Because by default, the script is served from Google’s domain (`googletagmanager.com`).
+Because by default, the script is served from Google's domain (`googletagmanager.com`).
 That creates a few problems:

 - **Extra DNS lookups:** Every new third‑party domain adds a delay.
-- **Less control:** You can’t set your own cache rules or headers on a third‑party script.
+- **Less control:** You can't set your own cache rules or headers on a third‑party script.
 - **Privacy concerns:** Loading from a third‑party domain makes it easier for browsers to flag or block it.

 By serving `gtag.js` from *your own domain*, you still gain important advantages:
 - Faster DNS resolution (no extra lookup)
 - Full cache control (so you can decide how long browsers should store it)
 - The script itself loads in a first‑party context, which plays nicer with evolving privacy rules
-- A consistent way to inject updates without touching Google’s snippet directly
+- A consistent way to inject updates without touching Google's snippet directly

-Now, let’s create the function that handles this proxying.
+Now, let's create the function that handles this proxying.

 Create a file at netlify/functions/gtag.js: